Werner von Blomberg: Minister of Defense

 Blomberg's first act as defense minister was to carry out a purge of the officers associated with his hated archenemy, Schleicher.
 Blomberg sacked Ferdinand von Bredow as chief of the Ministeramt and replaced him with General Walter von Reichenau, Eugen Ott was dismissed as chief of the Wehramt and sent to Japan as a military attaché and General Wilhelm Adam was sacked as chief of the Truppenamt (the disguised General Staff) and replaced with Ludwig Beck.
 The British historian Sir John Wheeler-Bennett wrote about the "ruthless" way that Blomberg set about isolating and undermining the power of the army commander-in-chief, a close associate of Schleicher, General Kurt von Hammerstein-Equord, to the point that in February 1934 Hammerstein finally resigned in despair, as his powers had become more nominal than real.
 With Hammerstein's resignation, the entire Schleicher faction that had dominated the army since 1926 had been removed from their positions within the High Command.
-Wheeler-Bennett commented that as a military politician Blomberg was every bit as ruthless as Schleicher had been.
+Wheeler-Bennett commented that as a military politician, Blomberg was every bit as ruthless as Schleicher had been.
 The resignation of Hammerstein caused a crisis in military-civil relations when Hitler attempted to appoint as his successor Reichenau, a man who was not acceptable to the majority of the Reichswehr.
 Blomberg supported the attempt to appoint Reichenau, but reflecting the power of the "state within the state", certain Army officers appealed to Hindenburg, which led to Werner von Fritsch being appointed instead.

-Far more serious than dealing with the followers of Schleicher was Blomberg's relations with the SA.
-He was resolutely opposed to any effort to subject the military to the control of the Nazi Party or that of any of its affiliated organizations such as the SA or the SS, and throughout his time as a minister, he fought fiercely to protect the institutional autonomy of the military.
+Far more serious than dealing with Schleicher's followers was Blomberg's relationship with the SA.
+He was resolutely opposed to any effort to subject the military to the control of the Nazi Party or that of any of its affiliated organizations, such as the SA or the SS.
+Throughout his time as a minister, he fought fiercely to protect the military's institutional autonomy.

 By the autumn of 1933, Blomberg had come into conflict with Ernst Röhm, who made it clear that he wanted to see the SA absorb the Reichswehr, a prospect that Blomberg was determined to prevent at all costs.
-In December 1933, he made clear to Hitler his displeasure about Röhm being appointed to the Cabinet.
+In December 1933, he made it clear to Hitler that he was displeased with Röhm's appointment to the Cabinet.
 In February 1934, when Röhm penned a memo about the SA absorbing the Reichswehr to become the new military force, Blomberg informed Hitler that the Army would never accept it under any conditions.
-On 28 February 1934, Hitler ruled the Reichswehr would be the main military force, and the SA was to remain a political organization.
+On 28 February 1934, Hitler ruled that the Reichswehr would be the main military force, and the SA was to remain a political organization.
 Despite the ruling, Röhm continued to press for a greater role for the SA.
 In March 1934, Blomberg and Röhm began openly fighting each other at cabinet meetings and exchanging insults and threats.
-As a result of his increasingly-heated feud with Röhm, Blomberg warned Hitler that he must curb the ambitions of the SA, or the Army would do so itself.
+As a result of his increasingly heated feud with Röhm, Blomberg warned Hitler that he must curb the ambitions of the SA, or the Army would do so itself.